 Last week, I briefly wrote about my distress over my worsening skin on my face, neck, chest and back.
 My current thoughts are that it’s being caused by low progesterone.
 I also have really bad PMT and irregular periods.

 I went to the GP who agreed that it looks like a sex hormone issue, but wanted me to have a pelvic ultrasound scan (to check for cysts and whatnot) and try some cystic acne cream (Epiduo) before actually testing my Eostrogen and Progesterone levels.
 I was really frustrated but thought fine, play the game.
 Try the cream, have the scan, then hopefully he’ll test my levels.
 The above photos show what it was like before going to the doctor.

 I’ve been using the cream from the doctor for five days, applying it at night and washing it off in the morning, and it’s only made my skin worse.
-Continue reading “Series: My Acne.
-Entry 2: An Update on My Bad Skin.
-Ahem..
-My VERY Bad Skin”
+Continue reading “General Update #9”

 Hello friend, family member, work colleague or doctor of someone who lives with an underactive thyroid.
 You know someone very brave, very strong, battling a difficult disease called hypothyroidism.